Wagner Group activities in Ukraine: LPR power struggle (2017)

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine (2022–present)

 Initial deployment

 The Times reported that the Wagner Group flew in more than 400 contractors from the Central African Republic in mid- to late-January 2022 on a mission to assassinate Ukrainian President Volodymyr Zelenskyy and members of his government, and thus to prepare the ground for Russia to take control for the Russian invasion of Ukraine, which started on 24 February 2022.
 The Ukrainian government received information on this early on 26 February, after which it declared a 36-hour "hard" curfew to sweep the capital for "Russian saboteurs".
 The government said that the previous day its forces had killed 60 saboteurs in Kyiv who were posing as a territorial defence unit.
 Soon after the government received the information, heavy fighting erupted in western and northeastern Kyiv, with Ukraine claiming to have repelled an attack on a military base.
 By the morning, Ukrainian forces had secured the capital.
 The United States described Russian forces that entered Kyiv as "reconnaissance elements".
 Two days later, a US official stated that there were "some indications" that Wagner was being employed, but it was not clear where or how much.
 By 3 March, according to The Times, Zelenskyy had survived three assassination attempts, two of which were allegedly orchestrated by the Wagner Group.
 On 8 March, the Ukrainian military claimed they had killed the first Wagner PMC members since the start of the Russian invasion, the first of whom was named on 13 March.

 During the invasion, the Ukrainian military said the Wagner Group had rebranded itself as Liga and referred to them as such in their reporting.
 UNIAN reported that Ukrainian soldiers nicknamed the Wagner PMCs "The Musicians".

 In late March, it was expected that the number of Wagner PMCs in Ukraine would be tripled from around 300 at the beginning of the invasion to at least 1,000, and that they were to be focused on the Donbas region of eastern Ukraine.
 It was reported that Wagner Group PMCs played a leading role in the Bucha massacre of civilians, according to Germany's Federal Intelligence Service (BND), and that intercepted incriminating radio communications suggested the killings were part of a Russian plan to instill fear in the population, thus reducing the will to resist.